 I was sad to hear of the passing of another legend from my childhood, Geoffrey Hayes.
 For the benefit for those who haven’t a clue of who he is and what he did, Hayes presented the British childhood favourite, Rainbow (1973-94).
 He also appeared as a regular in Z Cars (1968-74) when I was a baby to a toddler.
 So expect a post on his more children friendly appearance in Rainbow...

-Rainbow usually involved Hayes as a peace keeper to his animal friends as usually a wee squabble between them broke out.
-With his calm and soothing voice he placated them. and was probably the envy of most mothers with three or more children, as with time peace reigned.
+Rainbow usually involved Hayes as a peacekeeper to his animal friends as usually, a wee squabble between them broke out.
+With his calm and soothing voice, he placated them – he was probably the envy of most mothers with three or more children – and with time peace reigned.
 The show usually discussed a theme within the show.
-With a story and animation accompanying their antics surrounding the theme, the series appealed to every one of a certain age in some way.
+There were a story and animation accompanying their antics surrounding the theme, and so the series appealed to every one of a certain age in some way.

-Like Brian Cant dominated Children’s BBC, Hayes was synonymous with Childrens ITV.
+Like Brian Cant dominated Children’s BBC, Hayes was synonymous with Children’s ITV.
 I’ll admit I didn’t watch that many ITV Childrens’ programmes as a kid.
 As I preferred the likes of Crackerjack (1965-84), Blue Peter (1958-), Rentaghost (1976-84) and Grange Hill (1978-2008) on the BBC.
-So Hayes and his motley crew where the acception rather than the rule.
+So Hayes and his motley crew where the exception rather than the rule.